rubengp99/go-pool/README.md

 ### General

-- Graceful Shutdown — always call `gopool.Close()` or defer it for safe cleanup.
 - Thread Safety — never access internal slices or channels directly.
 - Non-blocking design — use `Drain()` or wait for pool completion instead of manual `close()` calls.